-To help fight against tax evasion and protect the integrity of tax systems, governments around the world are introducing a new information-gathering and reporting requirement for financial institutions.
+To help fight against tax evasion and protect the integrity of tax systems, governments around the world have introduced information-gathering and reporting requirement for financial institutions.
 This is known as the Common Reporting Standard (CRS) and we'd like to help you understand what it means for you.

 Under the CRS, we are required to determine where you are "tax resident" (this will usually be where you are liable to pay income or corporate taxes by reason of residence in a jurisdiction).
 We will base this on information we have already or we may ask you for additional details.